netgroup-polito/VPNaaS/README.md

 kubectl --namespace <namespace>  exec -it "$POD_NAME" -c openvpn cat "/etc/openvpn/certs/pki/$KEY_NAME.ovpn" > "$KEY_NAME.ovpn"
 ```

+The certificate can be used to connect to the VPN using any OpenVPN client, such as [Pritunl](https://client.pritunl.com/).

 Clients certificates can be revoked in this manner:

 ```bash